ksuryakrishna/Socket-Programming/README.md

 		 		- to client B in reverse order

 g.
 Idiosyncrasy (Maximum Limit):

 	- The project supports upto 400 edges and 255 unique usernames in the edgelist/scorelist.
-	- Every name present in the scores.txt file is present atleast once in the edgelist.txt.
+	- Every name present in the scores.txt file should be present atleast once in the edgelist.txt.
 Otherwise the project fails.

 h.
 References:

 	- Some snippets were referred from 'Beej's guide for Socket Programming' and modified to establish the TCP and UDP socket communication between the clients and the servers in this project.